-DETECT / FAIL INDICATORS: The detector has one super bright, high intensity, two color (green / red) light emitting diode (LED) per channel to indicate a CALL output and/or the status of any current or prior loop failure conditions.
-A continuous ON (green) state indicates a CALL output.
+DETECT / FAIL INDICATORS: The detector has one super bright, high intensity, two color (green / red) light emitting diode (LED) per channel to indicate a Call output and/or the status of any current or prior loop failure conditions.
+A continuous ON (green) state indicates a Call output.
 A continuous ON (red) state indicates that a current open loop failure condition or an inductance change condition of greater than +25% exists.
-This indication also generates a CALL output if the channel is set to operate in Fail-Safe Mode.
-If set to operate in Fail-Secure Mode, a CALL output is not generated.
+This condition also generates a Call output.
 A one Hz (red) flash rate indicates that a current shorted loop failure condition or an inductance change condition of greater than -25% exists.
-This indication also generates a CALL output if the channel is set to operate in Fail-Safe Mode.
-If set to operate in Fail-Secure Mode, a CALL output is not generated.
+This condition also generates a Call output.
 A flash rate of three 50 millisecond (red) pulses indicates a prior loop failure condition.
-A flash rate of three 50 millisecond (red) pulses followed by a single 750 millisecond (green) pulse indicates a prior loop failure condition and a current CALL output (detect state).
+A flash rate of three 50 millisecond (red) pulses followed by a single 750 millisecond (green) pulse indicates a prior loop failure condition and a current Call output (detect state).

-If either channel has the audible detect feature activated, that channel's Detect / Fail LED will be illuminated in an orange state for any CALL output condition.
+If any channel has the audible detect feature activated, that channel's $Detect / Fail \ LED \ will be illuminated in an orange state for any Call output condition.$

-Detect / Fail LED Meaning OFF No Detect / No Loop Failure Condition (No CALL Output) Solid ON (Green) Detect (CALL Output) Solid ON (Orange) Audible Detect Signal Activated Detect (CALL Output) Solid ON (Red) Open Loop Failure Or Inductance change condition of greater than +25% exists One Hz flash rate (Red) (50% Duty Cycle) Shorted Loop Failure Or Inductance change condition of greater than -25% exists Three 50 ms (Red) flashes per second Loop Failure condition occurred but no longer exists Three 50 ms (Red) flashes per second followed by a single 750 ms (Green) flash Loop Failure condition occurred but no longer exists And Detect (CALL Output) Three 50 ms (Red) flashes per second followed by a single 750 ms (Orange) flash Loop Failure condition occurred but no longer exists Audible Detect Signal Activated And Detect (CALL Output)
+Detect / Fail LED Meaning OFF No Detect / No Loop Failure Condition (No Call Output) Solid ON (Green) Detect (Call Output) Solid ON (Orange) Audible Detect Signal Activated, Detect (Call Output) Solid ON (Red) Open Loop Failure or Inductance change condition of greater than +25% exists One Hz flash rate (Red) (50% Duty Cycle) Shorted Loop Failure or Inductance change condition of greater than -25% exists Three 50 ms (Red) flashes per second Loop Failure condition occurred but no longer exists Three 50 ms (Red) flashes per second followed by a single 750 ms (Green) flash Loop Failure condition occurred but no longer exists and Detect (Call Output) Three 50 ms (Red) flashes per second followed by a single 750 ms (Orange) flash Loop Failure condition occurred but no longer exists, Audible Detect Signal Activated, and Detect (Call Output)